christiankroy/Thesis/README.md

 * Chapters: Contains, as individual `*.tex` files, the chapters of the thesis.
 * Figures: Contains subdirectores, one per thesis chapter
   * Figures/Chapter# : contains the `*.eps` and converted `*.pdf` files that are actually inserted into the final document
-    * Figures/Chapter#/IllustratorFiles: Contains the original `*.ai` file with all the original information for each fiures.
+    * Figures/Chapter#/IllustratorFiles: Contains the original `*.ai` file with all the original information for each figures.
 * Forms: the necessary GSBS forms for graduating
 * Front Matter: Signature pages, abbreviations, etc...
 All the individual elements (in `*.tex`) form that make up the FrontMatter.
 * LaTeXConfig: Contains two very important files.
 1) `Thesis.cls` is the `\documentclass{}` file used by the master `Thesis.tex` file.
 Contains important formating information for the LaTeX engine.
 See here for Margin and macro information.
 Also contains the `shortcuts.tex` file, where you can keep all the gene name macros used in the thesis.